d-ries/linux-essentials/05_filecontents/99_assignments.md

 Use the tail command to keep the file /var/log/auth.log open, so that you see all new log entries appear when they happen.
 (You can press enter a few times to seperate the new coming lines) In a new Powershell window start a new ssh session and log in.
 Then log out again.
 Wat did you see in the logs?

 ## Task 10
-Open the file _/etc/ssh/sshd_config_ and try the search function to search for X11.
+Open the configuration file of ssh, _/etc/ssh/sshd_config_, with the _less_ command and try the search function to search for X11.
 This is something we'll use later on to enable screens to open over SSH.

 ## Task 11
 Use nano to edit the text in the file "myechotextfile" you created earlier in your home folder: